futurice/vaskapp-backend/README.md

 **Disclaimer!!**

-**This document has vastly outdated API descriptions and contains references to `wappuapp` which the implementation is based on.**
+**This document has vastly outdated API descriptions and contains references to `vaskapp` which the implementation is based on.**

 Dependencies: